RaketMats/dpdp/README.md

 Therefore this work adheres to the way of these Apophthegmatas instead of the hierachical, more typical framework way.

 # Another description
-This is not a frameowrk more patterns.
+This is not a framework, instead more of patterns.
 There is aneed for somethning describing Medici perspeict with architecture, design, agile and sydev.
 Building in contrast to to hierachial/structure on a more network thikning, loose, and cohjesive.